 - Applicants must have an undergraduate degree in early childhood or elementary education or meet eligibility for a level 4 certification in early childhood or elementary education with at least a 2.7 GPA. - Student must have a combined GRE score of 800, with minimum score of 400 Verbal and 400 Quantitative or Analytical (test taken before October 2002).
-Tests taken after October 2002 require verbal and quantitative scores and a minimum GRE analytical writing test score of 3.5. - If students are provisionally admitted, then the first three graduate courses must produce a GPA of 3.3 or better to establish "regular" admission. - No second provisional admission will be granted if "regular" admission is not established after the first provisional admission. - The Department of Curriculum and Instruction strongly recommends that the GRE test be taken a second time before initiating an admission appeal.
+Tests taken after October 2002 require verbal and quantitative scores and a minimum GRE analytical writing test score of 3.5.
+The MAT also is acceptable with a minimum score of 396. - If students are provisionally admitted, then the first three graduate courses must produce a GPA of 3.3 or better to establish "regular" admission. - No second provisional admission will be granted if "regular" admission is not established after the first provisional admission. - The Department of Curriculum and Instruction strongly recommends that the GRE test be taken a second time before initiating an admission appeal.